davidjb/esoterica/presentation/slides.md

 ## Why use it

-* Write programs from common language
+* Write programs in common language
 * Easily mix in comments (ignores non-keywords)
 * Written in Python!
 * You *are* Donald Trump